 6. Snorkel at the Geoffrey Bay Shipwreck

-Snorkeling at the many wrecks is usually on the top of many people's list of what to do on Magnetic Island.
+Snorkeling at the many wrecks is usually at the top of many people's list of what to do on Magnetic Island.
 One of the best wrecks for accessibility is the Moltke Wreck, a German Barque which sank in 1889.

-7. Walk Up to the Forts Walk
+8. Hike Up to the Forts Walk

-Just tell the bus driver that you would like to stop at the Forts.
+Tip: Hail any bus and tell the bus driver that you would like to stop at the Forts.

 It's a popular walk and leads up to some historic World War II fortifications and bunkers.
 Incredibly, these structures are still in excellent condition.
 The best views of the island are from the top of the large fortifications, which is accessible by a ladder.
 If there's one thing you do on Magnetic Island, make sure it's the Forst Walk!

-8. Spot Wild Koalas
+9. Spot Wild Koalas

 I wasn't kidding when I said Magnetic Island was the best place to spot Aussie wildlife.
 Coincidentally, the Forts Walk is also one of the best places to spot the resident Koalas.

-Remember to keep your distance and always respect local wildlife.
+Remember to keep your distance and always respect local wildlife!

-9. Check Out the SS City of Adelaide Wreck
+10. Check Out the SS City of Adelaide Wreck

 The SS City of Adelaide is probably the most picturesque shipwreck on Magnetic Island, and possibly even Australia– trumped only by Tangalooma on Moreton Island.
 For me, one of the best things to do on Magnetic Island is to photograph it.

-The SS City of Adelaide is located on the south side of Magnetic Island in Cockle Bay.
+You will find this awesome shipwreck at the south side of Magnetic Island in Cockle Bay.
 The easiest way to reach it is to take the bus to Picnic Bay and walk the rest of the way.

 At low tide, the wreck is completely exposed on the mudflats.
 This means that it's also possible to walk all the way out to it.
 However, it's now a nesting site for many birds, so it's best to enjoy the views from afar.